 What you will sense when holding the iPhone X for the first time is that this is a premium handset.
 It feels expensive, with the weighty steel rim on the outside blending in impressively with the curved glass all around.

 That means the band’s color isn’t painted on... it's inside the metal itself, giving the premium feel we're used to from Apple.
-A word of warning: after a few days carrying the phone in the pocket, unencumbered by a case we are starting to see a few examples of scuffing on the rim, so it's worth thinking about putting this in a case, or at the very least a skin, if you want to keep it looking nice.
+A word of warning: after a few days carrying the phone in the pocket, unencumbered by an iPhone X case, we started to see a few examples of scuffing on the rim, so it's worth thinking about putting this in a case, or at the very least a skin, if you want to keep it looking nice.

 While it weighs less than the iPhone 8 Plus (174g compared to 202g), the iPhone X feels a lot heavier in the hand, in a good way.

 You’ll feel like this is a strong, solidly build handset (and don’t forget, it’s still IP67 water-resistant) and you’d be right – despite it being glass front and black, Apple believes it's made the strongest iPhone yet.

 We really don't feel that you could bend the iPhone X by sitting on it...

 One negative thing to say about the design: it's a smudge sucker.
 The outer band gets covered in fingerprints in no time at all, and the glass front and back will happily accept any oil your fingers want to deposit on them.

 And while the rear of the phone is glass, as on the iPhone 8 and 8 Plus, there’s a different design language at play with the iPhone X. Every button is elegantly embedded into the rim of the phone, yet there’s a sharpness to each key that comes from them being machined in a certain way.